 - you have not filed suit in any court, in France or any other country, in connection with the dispute

-- you have already submitted an initial complaint, and the carrier has either rejected your complaint in writing or failed to respond within one month (or within the deadline specified in the carrier’s general terms and conditions)
+- you have already submitted an initial complaint, and the carrier has either rejected your complaint in writing or failed to respond within 1 month (or within the deadline specified in the carrier’s general terms and conditions)

 Need to submit your initial complaint to the carrier?
-Make your complaint on line.
+Make your complaint online.

 Fines issued by the SNCF Voyageurs railway police

 This category covers fines for fare violations and/or acts of incivility, such as travelling without a ticket, travelling on a discount fare without proof of eligibility, smoking in no-smoking areas and alarm hoaxes.

 You may submit a mediation request if you have already protested the fine by contacting the appropriate collection centre at the address provided on your fine, within 2 months of the date it was issued.
 Only the first 4 classes of fine may be referred to the Ombudsperson.

 Important: you may submit a mediation request to the Ombudsperson before you pay your fine, but the amount will increase if you do not pay it within 2 months of the date of the violation.
 This 2-month deadline, established under Sections 529-4 and 529-5 of the French Code of Criminal Procedure, includes filing a claim with the collection centre and with the Ombudsperson, who has 90 days to issue an opinion.
 Collection of the fine is suspended while the case is under review.

 You may not submit a mediation request in connection with: